tonywaiweb/tinymce-docs/general-configuration-guide/basic-setup.md

 #### Breakdown of the Above Example

-First, we want to select only the `textarea` with the id `myTextarea`.
+First, we want to select only the `textarea` with the CSS ID selector `myTextarea`.

 > ```js
 selector: '#myTextarea',